-Properties that are predominantly used for rural purposes are assigned a UV.
+Properties that are predominantly used for rural purposes are assigned a UV valuation.
 The rate in the dollar set for the UV-Rural category forms the basis for calculating all other UV differential rates.

-UV properties are updated and re-valued by the VGO on an annual basis with the most recent valuations taking effect from 1 July 2018.
-UV-Rural revaluations have yet to be received from the VGO at the date of this report although the VGO advised that they are not expecting any changes in the general valuations of unimproved values in Broome and therefore rateable value of UV properties in 2018/19 are expected to remain the same as 2017/18.
+UV properties are updated and re-valued by the VGO on an annual basis with the most recent valuations taking effect from 1 July 2019.
+UV-Rural revaluations have yet to be received from the VGO at the date of this report although the VGO advised that they are not expecting any changes in the general valuations of unimproved values in Broome and therefore rateable value of UV properties in 2019/20 are expected to remain the same as 2018/19.
 UV-Mining revaluations had not been received as at the date of this report and expected to be available late May.
+Council will be consulted should these valuations affect the rate model as presented.

-- a.
-UV Rural This rating category consists of properties that are exclusively for rural use.
+a.
+UV - Rural - This rating category consists of properties that are exclusively for rural use.
 The object of the rate for this category is to be the base rate by which all other UV rated properties are assessed.
-The reason is that the other UV rating categories have a higher demand on Shire resources. - b.
-UV Commercial Rural This rating category consists of properties that are outside of the town site that have a commercial use inclusive of: - o Pearling Leases; - Pastoral leases or Pastoral use;
+The reason is that the other UV rating categories have a higher demand on Shire resources.

+- b.
+UV Commercial Rural This rating category consists of properties that are outside of the town site that have a commercial use inclusive of:

+- Pearling Leases;

+- Pastoral leases or Pastoral use;

-As a consequence of the UV to GRV review in 2016/17, caravan parks, roadhouses and other short stay accommodation facilities previously classified in 2016-2017 under this category have been classified to either GRV-Tourism or GRV-Commercial depending on the nature of the related business.
+As a consequence of the UV to GRV review in 2016/17, caravan parks, roadhouses and other short stay accommodation facilities previously classified in 2016/17 under this category have been classified to either GRV-Tourism or GRV-Commercial depending on the nature of the related business.